SteeltoeOSS/Documentation/articles/tech-tutorial-use-kubernetes-for-modern-net-apps-steeltoe-and-project-tye-are-your-path-to-productivity.md

 Say hello to [Project Tye](https://github.com/dotnet/tye).
 With Tye the environment is software defined as a manifest.
 Port assignment and container networking are done for you.
 You can run the application and all it’s services in individual containers.
 Or you could run the application from its IDE and just have Tye run the backing services.
 Most notably you can have Tye target Kubernetes as the intended platform.
 In fact you could switch between a local cluster and a hosted cluster with no change to the application!

 Project Tye solves a cloud-native developer’s biggest challenge, environment parity.
 It’s super friendly to all your existing .NET habits and doesn’t have much bias about an IDE.
 All you need is the [tool installed in the dotnet cli](https://github.com/dotnet/tye/blob/master/docs/getting_started.md) and Docker running… and maybe a little yaml skill.

+## Learn more and get started today

+To get started with any Steeltoe projects, head over to the [getting started guides](https://steeltoe.io/get-started).
+Combine this with the samples in the [Steeltoe GitHub repo](https://github.com/SteeltoeOSS/Samples), and you’ll have .NET microservices up and running before you know it!

+Want to get deeper into creating cloud-native .NET apps?
+Attend the VMware Pivotal Labs’s [4 -day .NET developer course](https://pivotal.io/platform-acceleration-lab/pal-for-developers-net).
+You’ll get hands-on cloud-native .NET training learn best practices when creating microservices and become a Steeltoe ninja!